Cargo Lashing and Securing Services in Vietnam

 Does SVC Marine provide cargo lashing and securing services in Vietnam?

 Yes.
-SVC Marine provides cargo lashing and securing support in Vietnam for selected project cargo, heavy equipment, steel cargo, breakbulk cargo, machinery and industrial shipments, subject to cargo details, location, vendor availability and job scope.
+SVC Marine provides cargo lashing and securing services in Vietnam for selected project cargo, heavy equipment, steel cargo, breakbulk cargo, machinery and industrial shipments, subject to cargo details, working location, access permission and job scope.

 What cargo needs lashing and securing?